sca075/mqtt_vacuum_camera/README.md

 **Description:**
 Extract the maps for rooted Vacuum Cleaners with Valetudo Firmware to Home Assistant via MQTT.
 This Custom Component allow to integrate the Vacuum functionalities and encode the Vacuum Map embedded on the image the vacuum send to mqtt.
-This Integration can decode the vacuum map and render it to Home Assistant, when you want also to control your vacuum you will need to also install the lovelace-xiaomi-vacuum-map-card (reccomended) from HACS as well.
+This Integration can decode the vacuum map and render it to Home Assistant, when you want also to control your vacuum you will need to also install the lovelace-xiaomi-vacuum-map-card (recommended) from HACS as well.

-### Changes on Release: v1.1.2
+### Changes on Release: v1.1.3
-- Integration Config Flow setup is now possible via Home Assistant UI.
-- The camera entity unique ID is provided to home assistant.
-- Fixed MQTT connection strings.
+- Added the predicted path, it will be display while vacuum go_to command is executed.
+- Added selected cleaning zone to be display.

 ### How to install: